 Well, if you’ve never seen a geyser, hydrothermal activity, or an angry grizzly bear reared up on its hind legs, you’d deem these reports as unbelievable, too.

-I have been to Yellowstone, and I can tell you that all of it is true.
+I have been to Yellowstone, and in the words of Han Solo when speaking to Rey and Finn about the Force, “It’s true.
+All of it.”
 (Even the grizzlies, although I didn’t experience an angry one.)
 The place is filled with the unbelievable.

 But of course, now it is believable.
 Because we’ve seen the pictures and millions of us have visited, having driven through it on roads that weren’t there 150 years ago.
 And so the amazement has dimmed.